singapaul/26PairsTS/README.md

 8. Analytics tracking
 9. https://ui.aceternity.com/components
 10. build a landing page - Matt to take the lead on this
+11. In settings difficulty switch?
+To reduce the flip time (regardless classic should have a longer flip time)

 ## ARCHIVE:

 ### 28th feb

 1) Make games mode dialog mobile/dark mode compatiable (40 mins)
+2) Integrate switch component and build out settings modal with dark mode switch (50 mins)

 ### 27th feb - 2:50